hdavid/VCVRack-Holon.ist/README.md

 ![Dumbwaiter](https://raw.githubusercontent.com/hdavid/VCVRack-Holon.ist/master/screencaps/Dumbwaiter.png).

 Dumbwaiter is a 8 step sequencer and 8 inputs switch.
-One could see it as a A-155 / A-154 / A-152 merged into one module.
+One could see it as a A-155 / A-154 merged into one module.

 ## Lazy Susan

 ![Lazy Susan](https://raw.githubusercontent.com/hdavid/VCVRack-Holon.ist/master/screencaps/LazySusan.png)

-Lazy Susan is a quad quantiser with user editable scales
+Lazy Susan is a quad quantiser with user editable scales.

-By default the scales are the standard modes : Ionian, Dorian, Phrygian, Lydian, Myxolydian, Aealian (minor), Locrian
+By default, the scales are the 7 standard modes: Ionian, Dorian, Phrygian, Lydian, Mixolydian, Aeolian, Locrian.

 ## Pantry